 How stewardship is organized

-The Stewardship Committee is a standing vestry committee.
-Chaired by a parishioner, usually a member of the vestry, the committee consists of several parishioners, and is staffed by the Rector, Associate Rector, and Coordinator of Shared Ministries.
-Parishioners typically serve one or two years on the committee, then rotate off.
+The Stewardship Committee is appointed annually by the Vestry.
+Chaired by a parishioner, who is usually a member of the vestry, the committee consists of several parishioners, and is staffed by the Rector and Associate Rector.
 The rector has traditionally played a very active role in managing the stewardship effort, recruiting new members, setting goals, identifying additional volunteers, and spiritual practice.
 The role of the vestry in stewardship involves:

 - setting the annual budget,